Dumaresq

+A Mark VIII dumaresq depicting a typical scenario.

 The Dumaresq is a mechanical calculating device invented around 1902 by Lieutenant John Dumaresq of the Royal Navy.
 It is an analog computer that relates vital variables of the fire control problem to the movement of one's own ship and that of a target ship.

 It was often used with other devices, such as a Vickers range clock, to generate range and deflection data so the gun sights of the ship could be continuously set.
 A number of versions of the Dumaresq were produced of increasing complexity as development proceeded.

 Geometric principle

 The dumaresq relies on sliding and rotating bars and dials to represent the motion of the two ships.

 Normally the motion of the ship carrying the dumaresq is represented by a metal bar running above the instrument.
 Below the bar is a round metal plate inscribed with a coordinate plot, and an angle scale around its outer rim.
 The fixed bar is mounted on a bearing that allows it to be turned to represent the direction of motion of the ship, measured against the scale.
 Hanging down from the metal bar is a device that is slid along the bar to represent the speed of the ship.
 This sliding part is normally in the form of a ring, sometimes referred to as the "inclination ring", that is suspended just above the coordinate plate.

 The motion of the enemy ship is represented by a bar connected to the sliding ring, the "enemy bar".
 This is normally in the form of a long pointer that extends from the ring towards the edge of the plot, which allows the angle of the enemy ship to be input by rotating the pointer (and ring) as measured against the angle scale at the edge of the plot.
 A smaller pointer connected to this bar, the "enemy pointer", extends downward from the bar, and can slide along it to represent the speed of the enemy ship.